-After the committee has interviewed all eligible candidates they will be assigned a status: admit, alternate, or non-accept.
-Applicants will be notified by e-mail of their status within two weeks of their interview date.
+After the committee has interviewed all eligible candidates, they will be assigned a status: admit, alternate, or non-accept.
+Applicants will be notified by e-mail of their status by March of the matriculation year.
 There is no need to call, as applicants will be notified immediately if there is a change in their status.

 Question 11: When are acceptance letters and final notifications mailed?

-Most final decision letters are mailed February through March.
+Most final decision letters are mailed in March.

 Question 12: I am a re-applicant.
 How can I improve my application or my chances of being admitted?